CryptoStaked/Infuze/Proposal.md

 # Infuze

+## Summary

 Infuze is a blockchain project that I've been mulling over in my head for a while now, and although I plan to keep specifics private for the time being, I will be taking and posting personal notes here for future reference and critique.
 The reference implementation will use a PoS (Proof-of-Stake) consensus and reward system.

+## About Me

+I come from a background working with a few blockchain and cryptocurrency projects, and actively develop on them still.
+This is a side-project for me, as somewhere to coalese the thoughts and experience I've gathered working with those other projects.
+I view these projects each as an art in their own right, and enjoy the process of creating something new.

 # Proof of Stake